 That’s still a lot of money.
 But what if you kept the extra $568 a month by sticking with the 30-year term, and decided instead to invest it?
 This is the opportunity cost comparison.
 Let’s say you invested the entire $568 each month (how disciplined of you!) into a low-cost index fund, and over 15 years you averaged a 6% return a year (compounded).

 At the end of 15 years, you’d have $165,185 in savings, made up of $102,240 of your deposits, and $62,945 of investment returns.
 You’d pay 15% capital gains on those returns, but it still leaves you with a very healthy $155,743 ($102,240 + $62,945 x (1 – 0.15)).
 Plus, you would also have paid $90,793 of your $250,000 mortgage, bringing it down to $159,207.
 You’d almost have enough to pay off your mortgage completely.

 If you averaged an 8% return a year (compounded), your savings would increase to $196,550, made up of the same $102,240 in deposits plus $94,310 in investment returns.
 That works out to be a very healthy $182,403 once you’ve paid the capital gains tax ($102,240 + ($94,310 x (1 – 0.15)).

 (Note, I am ignoring all fees and assuming that the mortgage terms allow you to pay it off early – not all do without a prepayment penalty, so be sure to check with your lender.)

-Resource: Find the best mortgage rates online in seconds at LendingTree.
+Resource: Find a great mortgage rate online in seconds at LendingTree.

 What’s right for you?